alexispfp/strike/README.md

 **Top MPJPE Improvement:** Up to 92% reduction in select outlier sequences.
 **Real-World Speed:** 9,160 Muay Thai frames filtered in under 5 minutes on consumer hardware.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

----

-## Roadmap

-While STRIKE already demonstrates practical gains on both benchmark and real-world Muay Thai data, future work includes:

- - [ ] ⚙️ Live inference testing on real-time edge devices

- - [ ] 🤖 Integration into referee-assist or coaching systems

- - [ ] 🚀 Adaptation of advanced or learning-based motion models for ballistic strikes

- - [ ] 🦿 Extension to 3D pose estimation pipelines

- - [ ] 📦 Modular support for other detectors (e.g., OpenPose, MoveNet)

-See the [open issues](https://github.com/alexispfp/strike/issues) for a full list of proposed features and known issues.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>